OC, CC & KAOA Handover: Your Rights and the RWA Playbook

 • Pending Litigation Status: Any cases filed against the project disclosed

-Buyer Leverage Point: RERA allows buyers to file complaints if the builder fails to execute a proper handover.
-Associations can even seek legal action under KAOA.
+Buyer Leverage Point: RERA allows buyers to file complaints if the builder fails to execute a proper flat handover including OC & CC compliance.

 Practical Leverage Points for Buyers

-1. No OC?
-No Possession: Politely but firmly refuse possession until OC is shared.
+• No OC?
+No Possession: Politely but firmly refuse flat handover until OC is shared.

-2. Check for Deviations: Compare approved plan vs. as-built, any violations can hurt resale value.
+• Check for Deviations: Compare approved plan vs. as-built; deviations can affect OC approval.

-3. Use RERA: File for delayed handover or missing documents, fast-track hearings are common.
+• Use RERA: File for delayed apartment handover or missing OC & CC documents.

 Final Word